How to deduct YEL contributions in taxation

 - You can deduct your YEL contributions in your personal or your company’s taxation.

 - If you pay your YEL contributions yourself, you should deduct them in your or your spouse’s personal taxation.
-It is advisable to deduct the contributions in the taxation of the spouse who has the bigger earnings subject to salary income taxation and other progressive taxation.
+It is advisable to deduct the contributions in the taxation of the spouse who has the bigger earnings subject to progressive taxation.

 - If your company pays your YEL contributions, you can deduct the contributions as your company’s expenses.